 By providing direct access into exclusive, private primary markets, investors are open to global banking and investment opportunities.
 Trade platforms can provide different wealth building strategies focused on generating superior risk-adjusted absolute returns.
 These platforms not only makes an investment portfolio exclusive but creates custom tailored solutions for any financial goal.

 Project owners can apply for lines of credit with their own bank to support the financing of their project.
 Normally the credit line needs to have some collateral backing it, which is where a bank guarantee letter (BG) can come into play.
-There are options for project owners to either buy or lease the bank instrument.
+There are options for project owners to either lease or buy a bank instrument.
 A bank guarantee such as an SBLC is backed by collateral for one year and one day.
 The corporation who provides the collateral then becomes the ‘Provider’ of the SBLC.
-You can use the leased SBLC for 366 days and then decide whether or not you want to renew the lease?
+You can use the leased SBLC for 366 days (one year and one day) and then decide whether or not you want to renew the lease?
 Renewals are not a given and are offered on a case by case basis.
 If the bank guarantee isn’t renewed, then it has be returned unencumbered and free of any liens.

 In today’s financial markets there is misinformation pertaining to Bank Guarantee and Standby Letter of Credit transactions, largely due to the lack of correct information available.
 In order to keep informed one must go out of their way to learn about the industry and how it operates.